JustHarsh/Drug_Discovery-COVID-19/README.md

 # Approach
 Since this project was run in Google Colab, you don't need to install anything locally.
 All you need is a computer, an active internet connection and lots patience, dedication and perseverance.
 Just open a Colab Notebook, and follow whatever's written in the **COVID-19.ipynb**.
 You should start by uninstalling Tensorflow 2.x and install Tensorflow 1.x since GPT2 works very smoothly with TF 1.x.

 Copy the generated SMILES to a file in your local system.
 Later, go to the **Smiles_Testing.ipynb** notebook and visualize the generated SMILES.
 Honestly speaking, more than half the SMILES generated will have errors in them.
-That is why I am suggesting you to first copy them to a .txt file and then copy the final SMILES to a .csv file.
+That is why I suggest you to first copy them to a .txt file and then copy the final SMILES to a .csv file.
 I used [DataWarrior](http://www.openmolecules.org/datawarrior/download.html) mainly to convert a .csv file to a .sdf file to test in PyRx.

 After that, I used the .sdf file for docking with 6LU7.
 After achieving the results, They were converted to a .csv file.
 You can find the results in **Final_Results.csv**.